+(2) The maximum permitted height of a building -

+Government-approved low cost housing programmes

+General requirements re parking, height, setbacks, waterfront property, etc.
-- (2) The maximum permitted height of a building - - (a) in General Commercial zone 1, shall not exceed ninety-one feet or seven storeys, whichever is the less, except that the maximum permitted height of any such building shall not exceed the height limitation prescribed by the Director of Civil Aviation with regard to the flight approach zone patterns of an airport; - (b) in General Commercial zone 2, shall not exceed sixty-five feet or five storeys, whichever is the less, except that the maximum permitted height of any such building shall not exceed the height limitation prescribed by the Director of Civil Aviation with regard to the flight approach zone patterns of an airport;

-- (c) in a high density Residential zone, medium density Residential zone, low density Residential zone or a Beach Resort/Residential zone, is forty feet or three storeys, whichever is the less; and, where the height of a building is three storeys, the building shall be so designed that no continuous vertical facade or elevation exceeds twenty-five feet or two storeys in height; - (d) in an Agricultural/Residential zone, is two storeys; and - (e) in a Hotel/Tourism zone, shall not exceed sixty-five feet or five storeys, whichever is the less, except that when the building is a hotel or apartment in Hotel/Tourism zone 1, the maximum permitted height is one hundred and thirty feet or ten storeys, whichever is the less.

-(3) Subregulation (2) does not apply to any building registered as, or as part of, a strata title under the Strata Titles Registration Law (2005 Revision), or which has been leased or subleased for a period exceeding thirty-one years, which is an integral part of a hotel development of not less than one hundred bedrooms in a Hotel/Tourism zone, and which is to be used on a continuous and ongoing basis as part of the hotel development and the occupants of which have access to all the facilities of the hotel development.
+- (a) in a General Commercial zone, shall not exceed sixty-five feet or five storeys, whichever is the less, except that where the building is in General Commercial Zone 1, the maximum permitted height of the building shall not exceed ninety-one feet or seven storeys or the height limitation prescribed by the Cayman Islands Airports Authority with regard to the flight approach zone patterns of an airport, whichever is the less; - (b) repealed - (c) in a high density Residential zone, medium density Residential zone or low density Residential zone, is forty feet or three storeys, whichever is the less; and, where the height of a building is three storeys, the building shall be so designed that no continuous vertical facade or elevation exceeds twenty-five feet or two storeys in height; - (d) in an Agricultural/Residential zone, is two storeys; - (e) in a Hotel/Tourism zone, shall not exceed sixty-five feet or five storeys, whichever is the less, except that when the building is a hotel or apartment in Hotel/Tourism zone 1, the maximum permitted height is one hundred and thirty feet or ten storeys, whichever is the less; and - (f) in a Beach Resort/Residential zone, shall not exceed fifty-five feet or four storeys, whichever is the less; and, where the height of a building is four storeys, the building shall be so designed that no continuous vertical facade or elevation exceeds twenty-five feet or two storeys in height; - (3) Subregulation (2) does not apply to any building registered as, or as part of, a strata title under the Strata Titles Registration Law (2013 Revision), or which has been leased or subleased for a period exceeding thirty-one years, which is an integral part of a hotel development of not less than one hundred bedrooms in a Hotel/Tourism zone, and which is to be used on a continuous and ongoing basis as part of the hotel development and the occupants of which have access to all the facilities of the hotel development.
 A building to which this subregulation applies shall have a maximum permitted height of ninety-one feet to the soffits of the eaves or seven storeys whichever is the less.